Convert ODT to EPUB3

 Why Convert ODT to EPUB3?

 Converting ODT documents to EPUB3 creates modern e-books with capabilities far beyond traditional formats.
-EPUB3, the latest W3C standard, is built on HTML5, CSS3, and JavaScript – the same technologies that power the web – enabling rich, interactive, and accessible digital publications.
+EPUB3, the latest W3C standard, is built on HTML5, CSS3, and JavaScript -- the same technologies that power the web -- enabling rich, interactive, and accessible digital publications that work on tablets, phones, and dedicated e-readers.

 EPUB3's most significant advancement is accessibility.
 It supports WCAG guidelines, ARIA roles, extended descriptions, and text-to-speech phonetics.
-Publishers can create e-books that work with screen readers, support synchronized audio (Media Overlays), and adapt to reader needs.
-This makes EPUB3 essential for educational and institutional publishing.
+Publishers can create e-books that work seamlessly with screen readers, support synchronized audio narration (Media Overlays), and adapt to individual reader needs.
+This makes EPUB3 essential for educational and institutional publishing where accessibility compliance is required.

 Key Benefits of Converting ODT to EPUB3:

-• Modern Technology: HTML5, CSS3, JavaScript for rich content
+• Modern Technology: HTML5, CSS3, and JavaScript for rich interactive content

-• Accessibility: WCAG compliance, screen reader support, TTS
+• Accessibility: WCAG compliance, screen reader support, and TTS phonetics

-• Multimedia: Embedded audio and video with SMIL overlays
+• Multimedia: Embedded audio and video with SMIL media overlays

-• Global Support: Vertical text, RTL languages, ruby text
+• Global Support: Vertical text, RTL languages, and ruby annotations

 Practical Examples